ugurozdemir97/Noodle/README.md

 # Installation
 Type "npm install" in terminal.

-Create a .env file in the main folder that consist:
+Create a ".env" file in the main folder that consist:

 MONGOOSE=yourDataBaseConnection

 SECRET=aSecretKey (a long string)

 PORT=yourPortNumber

 Then to run the application type "npm run devStart" in the terminal.